 Because investments in wastewater infrastructure are significant, the Wastewater Treatment Division's system planning has checks and balances to ensure there is adequate oversight and accountability in carrying out our capital program.

-The RWSP requires regular status reports on the projects be delivered to councilmembers.
-On very large projects, such as Brightwater for example, the King County Council might appoint its own independent monitoring consultant to review project plans, schedules, and associated cost trends during construction.
+The RWSP requires regular status reports on the projects be delivered to council members.
+On very large projects, the King County Council might appoint its own independent monitoring consultant to review project plans, schedules, and associated cost trends during construction.
 Additionally, the King County Council presides over the budget process and votes to set sewer rates, providing additional oversight on financial matters.

 Though clean water is our ultimate goal, the Wastewater Treatment Division also defines success in running an agency that is well-managed, fiscally responsible and compliant with its state and federal pollution control requirements.